shreyashankar/research-ideas/README.md

 I work in data management for ML systems.
 This is an emerging but broad field.
 This is a list of proposed abstracts I'd love to work on, if I had the time.
 If you would like to contribute / add an abstract, please make a PR and we can "workshop" the abstract together before merging to the main branch.

+If you want to work on one of these ideas, please steal them!
+But please email me so I can get excited :)

 ## More Concrete Ideas

 ### Debugging Feature Generation Workflows via Lineage Visualizations